sarkershantonu/java-for-testers/README.md

 # Course Details

 # Class Distributions
-1. Java & History
+1. What is JAVA? & History
-2. OOP & Principles
+2. OOP & Principles , How OOP implemented in Java
-3. How OOP implemented in Java
+3. JVM architecture, Java built-in tools & support,  How code RUN inside JVM, GC algorithms.
-4. What is JAVA?
+4. Hello world how how it runs?
-5. Java built-in tools & support
+5. Logics & conditions
-6. JVM architecture
+6. Packaging & OOP in Action
-7. How code RUN inside JVM
+7.
-8. GC algorithms
+8.
-9. Hello world how how it runs?
+9. ?
-10. Logics & conditions
+10.
-11. Packaging & OOP in Action
+11.
 12. Annotations
 13. Reflection
 14. Testing & test grameworks